BrianPugh/tamp/README.rst

 ============
 Tamp contains 4 implementations:

-1. A referenceddesktop CPython implementation that is optimized for readability.
+1. A reference desktop CPython implementation that is optimized for readability (and **not** speed).

-2. A micropython viper implementation that is optimized for runtime performance.
+2. A Micropython Native Module implementation (fast).

-3. A micropython Native Module implementation that is faster than Viper and is compiled for specific architectures.
+3. A Micropython Viper implementation (not recommended, please use Native Module).

-4. A C implementation (with python bindings) for accelerated desktop use and to be used in C projects.
+4. A C implementation (with python bindings) for accelerated desktop use and to be used in C projects (very fast).

 This section instructs how to install each implementation.